aplteam/Tester2/docs/Tester2-Reference.md

 {(rc log)}←{stopFlag} RunBatchTests debugFlag
 ```

 This is the same as `Run` except that it passes a 1 as `batchFlag` to the test functions.
-This allows the test function itself to quit under some circumstances.
-This is usually because a test requires a human in front of the monitor, and if such a human is not available right now then there is no point running such tests.
+This allows the test function itself to quit because it's not batchable.
+This is usually because a test requires a human in front of the monitor, and if such a human is not available right now, then there is no point running such tests.

 #### Without Helpers